Autonymic/devops-course/contributions/open-source/ttle/README.md

 **Submission**

-The two issues have been addresses in the following two pull requests now:
+The two issues have been addressed in the following two pull requests now:

 https://github.com/python-discord/bot/pull/2178